Dead Space (2008 video game): Critical reception

-On review aggregate website Metacritic, the 360 version scored 89 out of 100 based on 79 reviews.
-The PS3 version scored 88 out of 100 based on 67 reviews, while the PC version scored 86 out of 100 based on 28 reviews.
-All scores denoted "generally favorable reviews" from critics.
+Dead Space received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

-Upon release, Dead Space earned critical acclaim from many journalists.
+Upon release, Dead Space earned universal acclaim from many journalists.
 Matt Leone of 1Up.com praised its innovations in third-person gameplay, though faulted several elements that felt like padding.
 Computer and Video Games's Matthew Pellett was similarly positive about the gameplay and lore, though wishing for more zero-G sections and again faulting its length.
 Dan Whitehead, writing for Eurogamer, enjoyed the experience despite some frustrating design elements and other parts that clashed with the horror aesthetic.
 Andrew Reiner of Game Informer enjoyed his time with the game, praising its committent to horror elements and gameplay elements.
 In a second opinion, Joe Juba called it "the premiere accomplishment in survival horror since Resident Evil 4".
 GamePro gave the game a perfect score, praising almost every aspect of the experience except for a lack of additional gameplay modes.

 Lark Anderson of GameSpot praised the enemy design and behavior, praising it as being able to stand out within the survival horror genre.
 GameTrailers was positive about the game's use of both many horror tropes and its references to other horror and science fiction properties, saying players would be compelled to push on despite the disturbing atmosphere.
 IGN's Jeff Haynes faulted some overpowered mechanics and frustrating New Game+ elements, but generally praised it as an enjoyable new title in the genre.
-Meghan Watt, writing for Official Xbox Magazine, was less positive due to several mechanical frustrations and a lack of scary elements.
 Jeremy Jastrzab of PALGN summed the game up as "easily the most atmospherically intense, genuinely scary and well-built survival horror experience of this current generation".